“Then out spake brave Horatius…” A Review of “Darkest Hour”

 —Thomas Babington Macaulay

 I finally saw Darkest Hour on February 16th.
 The delay had not stopped me from cheekily pontificating to The Australian, weeks earlier when they asked about certain scenarios.
-I have no changes to make, but an important elaboration.
+I have no changes of opinion, but an important elaboration.
 Unexpectedly, I found the fictitious scene of Churchill in the London Underground tremendously moving.

 Star of the show is Gary Oldman, who deserves every accolade.
 Heretofore I thought Robert Hardy unmatchable as a Churchill actor.
 I believe now there is a tie.
 Robert himself was confident, before he died, that Oldman would make a superb WSC.
 He was right.
 Equal praise to the ingenious make-up artist Kazuhiro Tsuji, who came out of retirement to bring Churchill back to life.
 Kristin Scott Thomas plays an excellent Clementine.